jetfontanilla/win-sapi-tts-audio-file-generator/README.md

 ```bash
 $ pip install git+https://github.com/DeepHorizons/tts
 ```
+# Configuration

+edit config.ini to change to a different Voice Bank, or change other TTS parameters

 # Running
 create a CSV file with the unique ID as the first parameter and the transcript to run as the second. the run this command